cocos/cocos-docs/en/editor/publish/publish-baidu-mini-game.md

 The subpackage loading method of **Baidu Mini Game** is similar to WeChat, with the following package restrictions:

 - The size of all subpackages of the entire Mini Game can not exceed **8MB**.
-- The size of a single subpackage / main package can not exceed **4MB**.
+- The size of a single subpackage/main package can not exceed **4MB**.

-Please refer to the [Asset Bundle](../../asset/bundle.md) documentation for details.
+Please refer to the [Mini Game Subpackage](subpackage.md) documentation for details.

 ## Platform SDK Access